The Three Run Homer League

 4.2.2 - The American League will employ the designated hitter (DH) option while the National League will not.

 4.2.3 - The TRHL schedule currently does not provide for interleague play.
 From 1995 to 2004, the TRHL employed a small amount of interleague play.
 All scheduled regular-season games are played only between teams in the same league.
 Each team will play 18 games a season against teams in their own division and 12 games a season against teams in the opposite division, for a total of 162 games.

 4.3 - Rosters

-4.3.2 - From Opening Day until the three-game series that includes the September 1st (season time) of a season, teams must have exactly 25 players on the active roster.
+4.3.2 - From Opening Day until the three-game series that includes the September 1st (season time) games, teams must have exactly 25 players on the active roster.
 The remaining players must either be on the disabled list or "farmed" within DMB.
 No team may have more than 25 active players for any reason.

-4.3.3 - Beginning with the three-game series that includes the September 1st (season time) of a season, the active roster may be increased to at most 40 active players, but at least 25 must remain on the active roster at all times.
+4.3.3 - Beginning with the three-game series that includes the September 1st (season time) games, the active roster may be increased to at most 40 active players, but at least 25 must remain on the active roster at all times.

 4.3.4 - Beginning with the three-game series that includes the September 1st (season time) games, the total roster may be increased to at most 50 active players, but the additional players (above 40 players on total roster) can only be signed if needed to maintain an active roster size of 25 players.